ouspg/tls13tutorial/README.md

 cargo fuzz run fuzz_target_1
 ```

-The project has dual target - see [src/lib.rs](src/lib.rs) which can be used as interface for fuzzing (you can import
+The project has a dual target - see [src/lib.rs](src/lib.rs) which can be used as an interface for fuzzing (you can import
 everything defined in there to fuzz target).
 Modify as needed.
 You can already directly import other data structures for fuzzing.